wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/tree-of-life.md

 The metaphors of the Tree of Life and the Tree of the Knowledge of Good and Evil in the Bible can be interpreted as representing a record of knowledge or wisdom kept alive through a tree that is analogous to a book or writing onto wood/paper.

 The metaphorical interpretation of these trees as sources of knowledge or wisdom is supported by the fact that the Hebrew word for "knowledge" in the phrase "Tree of the Knowledge of Good and Evil" is "da'at," which can also be translated as "wisdom" or "understanding."
 Additionally, the idea of wisdom and knowledge being recorded and preserved in written form is present in many cultures, including the use of tree bark for writing material in ancient times.

+[^beech]: Birch bark manuscripts are documents written on pieces of the inner layer of birch bark, which was commonly used for writing before the mass production of paper.
+Evidence of birch bark for writing goes back many centuries and appears in various cultures.
+See here for more: [Birch bark manuscript | Wikipedia](https://en.wikipedia.org/wiki/Birch_bark_manuscript)

 ## In Raëlism 🔯